Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Magnetization profiles

 The saddle-point equation for the action \eqref{action} at the critical point reads

 with $m(\mathbf{x})=\braket{\phi(\mathbf{x})}$.

 We will now specialize the study of the saddle-point approximation for the action~\eqref{action} for the physical dimensions taking the values $d=3$, $4$, and $6$.
 This is firstly due to their physical relevance, but also for the striking mathematical properties they display only for these values of $d$.
-The peculiarity amounts to the fact that they are the only dimensions where the magnetization profiles can be expressed as suitable powers of the elliptic Weierstrass function $\wp$ (see Appendix \ref{app:Wei} and \cite{NIST:DLMF} for reference).
+The peculiarity amounts to the fact that they are the only dimensions where the magnetization profiles can be expressed as suitable powers of the Weierstrass elliptic function $\wp$ (see Appendix \ref{app:Wei} and \cite{NIST:DLMF} for reference). {Before moving to the different cases $d=3$, $4$, and $6$ in Secs. \ref{sub:Is}--\ref{sub:d6}, we discuss the different boundary conditions we are going to treat.}